 The first step is to contact us for a consultation without delay.
 We will discuss your potential claim with you in detail and offer an immediate assessment.
 It will however be necessary to take up a copy of the hospital attendance records for review and engage an independent medical expert for the purposes of providing an expert opinion on the alleged negligent treatment.
 At that stage we will be in a position to advise you in more detail on the merits of your case and the prospects of success.

-Unlike other personal injury claims, medical negligence claims do not go through the Injuries Board process before proceedings are issued.
+Unlike other personal injury claims, medical negligence claims do not go through the Personal Injuries Assessment Board (PIAB) before proceedings are issued.
 Strict time limits apply so it is important to seek legal advice as soon as possible.

 If you wish to discuss a potential claim or would like advice on any matter, please Contact Us for a consultation.